nrsyed/nrsyed.com/content/blog/pb-scraper3.md

         await scrape_poll(thread_id, poll_container, voters_container, manager)
 {{< / highlight >}}

+Why do we use `time.sleep()`, which blocks the thread, instead of `await asyncio.sleep()`, which would allow the event loop to schedule other tasks?
+A Selenium WebDriver session is basically a single browser window.
-Why `time.sleep()` and not `await asyncio.sleep()`?
-Because a Selenium WebDriver is effectively a single browser window; we could theoretically open a new tab for each URL, keep track of them, and switch between them as needed, or create a new WebDriver instance for each call, but this introduces much more complexity and overhead.
-I figured it was simpler to just wait for each URL GET request to load.
-Afterward we parse the HTML with BeautifulSoup like we've been doing.
+Because we're just passing around and using the same Selenium session (via the ScraperManager's `driver` attribute), if multiple polls are being scraped concurrently, the WebDriver instance can load only one page at a time, and *all* the currently active scrape_poll() tasks would end up parsing the source for the same poll.
+Because the WebDriver is a Chrome browser, we could open a new tab for each poll, but keeping track of them and switching between them adds a layer of unnecessary complexity and potential bugs.
+We could also create a new WebDriver instance for each poll, but that introduces overhead.
+Either way, this would likely not be a bottleneck and I figured the easiest solution was to wait for each WebDriver GET request.
+We won't delve into the scrape_poll() function.
+It parses HTML with BeautifulSoup like we've seen.

-We won't delve into the scrape_poll() function because it doesn't really demonstrate anything new that we haven't seen already.
-In the middle of the scrape_thread() function, we add the thread to the content queue:
+In the middle of scrape_thread(), we add the thread to the content queue:

 {{< highlight python "linenos=true,linenostart=407" >}}
     thread = {